-Name Icon Meaning Setup Setup mode is locked; the control is in Run mode.
+Name lcon Meaning Setup Setup mode is locked; the control is in Run mode.
 Most machine functions are disabled or limited while the machine doors are open.
-Setup Setup mode is unlocked; the control is in Setup mode.
+Setup A Setup mode is unlocked; the control is in Setup mode.
 Most machine functions are available, but may be limited while the machine doors are open.
 Cycle Door The door must be cycled at least once to ensure that the door sensor is working.
 This icon appears after [POWER UP] If the user has not yet cycled the door.
 Door Open Warning, door is open.
-Low Gearbox Oil Flow This icon appears when low gearbox oil flow persists for 1 minute.
+Pallet Load Door Open The pallet load station door is open.

-Name lcon Meaning Running The machine is running a program.
-Jog An axis is jogging at the current jog rate.
+Name lcon Meaning Light Curtain Breach This icon appears when the machine is idle and the light curtain is triggered.
+It also appears when a program is running and the light curtain is running.
+This icon disappears when the obstacle is removed from the light curtain line of sight.
+Light Curtain Hold This icon appears when a program is running and the light curtain is triggered.
+This icon will clear the next time [CYCLE START] is pressed.
+Running The machine is running a program.
+Jog R An axis is jogging at the current jog rate.
+APL Mode This icon appears when the machine is in APL Mode.
 Power Saving The power-saving servos-off feature is active.
 Setting 216, SERVO AND HYDRAULIC SHUTOFF, designates the time period allowed before this feature activates.
 Press a key to activate the servos.

-Jog This icon appears while the control returns to the workpiece during a run-stop-jog-continue operation.
+Name lcon Meaning Jog This icon appears while the control returns to the workpiece during a run-stop-jog-continue operation.
 Jog You have pressed [FEED HOLD] during the return portion of a run-stop-jog-continue operation.
 Jog This icon prompts you to jog away during a run-stop-jog-continue operation.

-Name Icon Meaning Feed Hold The machine is in feed hold.
+Feed Hold The machine is in feed hold.
 Axis motion has stopped, but the spindle continues to turn.
 Feed The machine is executing a cutting move.
 Rapid The machine is executing a non-cutting axis move (G00) at the fastest possible rate.
 Overrides can affect the actual rate.

-Dwell The machine is executing a dwell (G04) command.
-Restart The control scans the program before a restart if Setting 36 is ON.
+Name lcon Meaning Dwell The machine is executing a dwell (G04) command.
+Restart The control scans the program before a restart if Setting 36 is ON .
 Singbk Stop SINGLE BLOCK mode is active, and the control needs a command to continue.

-Name Icon Meaning Door Hold Machine motion has stopped because of door rules.
-Jog Lock Jog lock is active.
+Door Hold Machine motion has stopped because of door rules.
+Jog Lock Æ Jog lock is active.
 If you press an axis key, that axis moves at the current jog rate until you press [JOG LOCK] again, or the axis reaches its limit.
-Remote Jog The state of the s The optional remote jog handle is active.
-Vector Jog For five-axis machines, the tool will jog along the vector defined by the rotary positions.
-Gear Box Lube The spindle gear box oil level is low.
-Rotary Lube Check and fill the rotary table lubrication oil reservoir.
+Remote Jog and the second s The optional remote jog handle is active.